 Depending on your firm

 Go to your interview in your formal clothing, or tailor your clothing to the firm you’re interviewing for.
-If you’re interviewing at a more casual tech startup, you might not need to choose a full suit.
+If you’re interviewing at a more casual tech startup, you might not need to choose a full suit or tie at an interview.
 Once you have a job, you can study how others in your firm dress each day to help you understand what works for you.

 Your own judgement

 Some firms don’t necessarily have set dress codes, but tell you that what you wear is up to you.
 Really, this just means to use some common sense, and to observe the other employees to see what they’re wearing.
 Take a few days to see what other people are wearing and ask around if you aren’t sure.